chee-codes/password-generator/README.md

 # password-generator

 A simple password generator that produces a password form 8 to 128 characters in length.
-It has the capabilities to add the optins of lowercase and uppercase characters, numeric values, and a range of special characters.
+It has the capabilities to add lowercase and uppercase characters, numeric values, and a range of special characters.

 ## Getting Started